uio-bmi/immuneML/docs/source/tutorials/how_to_apply_to_new_data.rst

 For a tutorial on training ML models, see: :ref:`How to train and assess a receptor or repertoire-level ML classifier`

+For a tutorial on importing datasets to immuneML (for training or applying an ML model on the dataset), see :ref:`How to import data into immuneML`.

 YAML specification example using the MLApplication instruction
 ------------------------------------------------------------------